debiai/docs/documentation/debiai/gettingStarted/installation/README.md

 ```

 DebiAI will be available by default at this url : [http://localhost:3000/](http://localhost:3000/)
-A volume will be created with the `DEBIAI_data` folder.
+A volume will be created with the `debiai_data` folder.
 You can now provide your project data to DebiAI : [Inserting data into DebiAI](../../../dataInsertion/README.md)

 To stop the DebiAI server, you can run the following command: